nebari-dev/nebari/docs/docs/faqs.md

   + Open Source Software enables great advancements in science and we, at Quansight, are advocates of the open source community.
 QHub is only a single example how powerful open source software can be and how a combination of some of the greatest open source tools can provide an invaluable service for those who are creating science.

-## I have a question about "how to do *X* using QHub" that is not answered in the [documentation](https://qhub.readthedocs.io/en/latest/index.html), what do I do?

-  + Create an issue in the [Github repo](https://github.com/Quansight/qhub-ops) to get answers from the creators of QHub at Quansight.
+  + Create an issue in the [Github repo](https://github.com/Quansight/qhub/issues/new/choose) to get answers from the creators of QHub at Quansight.